benjaminfoo/Architect/readme.md

 <br>

 ## Thanks / Credits
-Thanks to [Warhorse Studios](https://warhorsestudios.cz) for creating such a great game, with engine, assets & sdk - this fun project wouldnt be possible without you.
+Thanks to [Warhorse Studios](https://warhorsestudios.cz) for creating Kingdom Come Deliverance.

-Also big thanks to the modding community on nexus﻿.
+Cheers to the people within the kcd discord.

-Thanks @sexybiscuit for creating the great video on how to use and install the modification!
+Cheers to sexybiscuit for creating the videos on how to use and install the project.